• Skip to primary navigation

 To help, consider these key points as you plan your trip:

 • Destination-Specific Risks: France has a higher-than-average risk of terrorism and civil unrest.
 Demonstrations are common and often disrupt public transport, airports, and roads.
 In mountainous areas, snowfall and sudden weather changes can make trails hazardous.
-Recent wildfires in the South and Southwest have also wrought havoc and disrupted many holiday plans.
+Recent wildfires in the South and Southwest have also disrupted many holiday plans.
 Keep these risks in mind when selecting a policy.

 Read More: How to Choose a Travel Medical Insurance Plan